Nakayama-Zariski decomposition and the termination of flips

 \begin{cor} Let $ (X_1,B_1+M_1) $ be a projective NQC log canonical g-pair such that $K_{X_1}+B_1+M_1$ is pseudoeffective and such that $ (X_1,B_1+M_1) $ has a minimal model.
-Consider a diagram as in Lemma \ref{lem:lifting_g}:
+Consider a lifted MMP diagram

 where the sequence at the bottom of the diagram is a sequence of flips.
-Then the MMP at the bottom of the diagram is balanced if and only if the MMP on top of the diagram is balanced. \end{cor}
+Then the MMP at the bottom of the diagram is balanced if and only if the MMP at the top of the diagram is balanced. \end{cor}